ut-ras/robomaster_cv/README.md

 The build system that ROS2 uses is called `colcon`.
 The repo includes several aliases to help with building.

-To build a specific package, make sure you are in the root directory then run `build package_name`.
+To build a specific package, make sure you are in the root directory of the project (by default `/robomaster_cv` within the dev container) then run `build package_name`.
 This is an alias to `colcon build --symlink-install --packages-up-to package_name`.

 Try this by running `build realsense2_camera` (should take ~3 min)